 When a person first starts to bake bread, they are excited just to achieve an edible product.
 Later in their bread baking career, they want to bake bread just like they do at the bakery.
-And if they have been to Europe, they really want to be able to duplicate European style breads.
+And if they have been to Europe, they really want to be able to duplicate European style bread.

 Baking European Style Bread

-Duplicating European style breads has always been difficult for the home baker, but as knowledge of artisan and professional baking becomes more available on the internet and in acclaimed baking books, the tools and ingredients have also become widely available.
+Duplicating European style bread has always been difficult for the home baker, but as knowledge of artisan and professional baking becomes more available on the internet and in acclaimed baking books, the tools and ingredients have also become widely available.

-For instance, instead of only three different flours in the grocery store (white, wheat and cake), we now have many more from which to choose.
+For instance, instead of only three different flours in the grocery store (white, wheat and cake), we now have much more from which to choose.
 Inroads have also been made on duplicating crusts in a home oven and scaling down bakers' formulas to work in a family setting.

 Still, following a German or European recipe, especially in the original language, poses hurdles.
 One of the biggest hindrances to recreating bread eaten in Europe is where to find the ingredients that are most similar to the original.